manaliveadam/glitterbomb/README.md

 Originally I intended to support animating particle scale and opacity, but found it was too expensive to do every frame.
 To compensate I also created a second mini "app" called **glitterglue**.
 With glitterglue, you can create a ParticleEmitter, but rather than draw onscreen it draws a particle frame by frame to a sprite sheet so you can import it as an ImageTable to an AnimatedParticleEmitter later

-Simply create a ParticleEmitter and set starting and ending size and opacity values like so:
+Simply create a ParticleEmitter and set starting and ending size and opacity values:

 ```
 local spriteSheetSpawner = ParticleEmitter.new(spriteImg)
 spriteSheetSpawner:setParticleOpacity(1,0)
 spriteSheetSpawner:setParticleSize(1,0)
 ```
-The number of frames drawn to the sprite sheet is determined by the lifetime of the particle, as well as an option framerate value you can pass like so:
+The number of frames drawn to the sprite sheet is determined by the lifetime of the particle, as well as an option framerate value you can pass:
 ```
 spriteSheetSpawner:setParticleLifetime(1)
 glueSheet(spriteSheetSpawner,"spriteSheet.gif",30)